Swiss ace Marco Odermatt wins World Cup giant slalom - WHIZ News

 The home favorite was roared to the finish line by a sold-out crowd of more than 20,000, mostly gathered around the steep final slope of the storied Chuenisbärgli course.

-Warm and snow-free winter weather for several weeks in central Europe created conditions that Swiss broadcaster RTS described as “almost a miracle” organizers could stage a race.
+Warm and snow-free winter weather for several weeks in central Europe created conditions that Swiss broadcasters described as “almost a miracle” organizers could stage a race.

 Racers skied down a white ribbon of soft, sun-bathed artificial snow lined by lush green fields that are cow pastures in the summer.